InsightsByIvy/FinTech-User-Analytics/README.md

 ## Key Findings & Insights

+Analysis of 26,542 fintech users reveals critical patterns affecting customer retention and engagement.
+With an overall churn rate of 42.1%, the platform faces significant retention challenges, but targeted interventions based on rewards, referrals, and mobile engagement show promising opportunities for improvement.

+1. **Rewards Programs Drive Loyalty**:
+Users earning higher rewards show significantly better retention.
+ * Retained users earn median rewards of 26.00 points
+ * Churned users earn median rewards of 15.00 points

+2. **Referral Programs Excel at Retention**:
+Referred users demonstrate superior retention performance.
+ * Referred users: 35.9% churn rate
+ * Non-referred users: 45.0% churn rate
+ * 20% relative improvement in retention through referrals

+3. **Mobile-First Strategy Critical for Engagement**:
+App users show dramatically higher engagement:
+ * App users: 39.10 average engagement score
+ * Web-only users: 0.01 average engagement score

+4. **Platform Usage Patterns**:
+ * 95.3% app adoption rate shows strong mobile preference
+ * 60.6% web usage indicates multi-channel behaviour
+ * Cross-platform users likely represent highest-value segment

 ## Future Improvements

 ## Learning Outcomes and Reflection

+### Capstone Learning Objectives Checklist
+1. **Statistical Foundation** – Applied core statistical concepts (mean, median, hypothesis testing) and conduct statistical tests (t-tests, Chi-square) to validate business hypotheses using fintech user data.
+2. **Technical Implementation and Visualisation** – Used Python libraries like Pandas, Matplotlib, Seaborn, and Plotly, I performed robust data cleaning, transformation, and visualisation.
+3. **End-to-End Analytical Workflow** – Executed complete data analysis from cleaning to insights, justifying methodological choices and documenting systematic analytical approaches for business stakeholders.
+4. **Integration of AI Tools** – Integrated variety of AI tools for code optimization and insight generation.
+5. **Data Management & Version Control** – Implement version control, structured data storage, and documentation standards.
+6. **Ethical Considerations** – Addressed ethical considerations.
+7. **Project Organisation** – Organised structured analytics projects with professional documentation, applying appropriate research methodologies aligned with business objectives.
+8. **Communication & Visualisation** – Created interactive visualisations to clearly communicate complex insights to varied audiences.
+9. **Industry Application** – Applied analytics to solve fintech challenges (churn, engagement, product adoption) and propose data-driven business recommendations.
+10. **Future Planning** – Developed scalable project plans for ongoing analytics initiatives.
+11. **Continuous Learning** – Experiment with new analytical tools, reflect on learning progress, and identify knowledge gaps with plans for continued professional development.

+### Personal Reflection
+This capstone project has been a valuable opportunity to apply analytical skills to a real-world problem.
+One area I found particularly challenging was developing a dashboard that is not only functional but also visually appealing and intuitive.
+I realised that creating a compelling user experience takes more time and design consideration than expected, especially when balancing clarity, interactivity, and aesthetics.
+Although I started with a clear project plan, I learned the importance of staying adaptable.
+As the project progressed, some assumptions changed, whether due to data limitations or evolving goals—which required me to adjust my approach.
+Moving forward, I aim to improve my design and UI skills to create dashboards that communicate insights more powerfully.
+I also plan to continue refining my ability to adapt project plans in real-time, while maintaining focus on the core objectives.

 ## Ethical Considerations
+The data used is publicly available and does not contain any personal or private information.
+In a real-world scenario, strict adherence to data privacy regulations (e.g., GDPR, CCPA) would be essential, ensuring client data is protected and used only for its intended purpose.
+Additionally, we must consider the potential for algorithmic bias in churn prediction models, which could lead to discriminatory treatment of certain customer segments.
+Model fairness across demographic groups will be evaluated, and transparency in decision-making processes will be maintained to ensure ethical deployment of any predictive insights.

 ## Technologies Used

+Main Data Analysis Libraries
+Pandas: Pandas was used throughout the course as it allows the manipulation of data frames.
+Matplotlib: Matplotlib was used to make EDA visualisations.
+Plotly: Plotly was used to make EDA visualisations.
+Seaborn: Seaborn was used to make EDA visualisations.
+SciPy SciPy was used for statistical tests.
+Scikit-Learn SkLearn was used for machine learning.

 ## Credits